dask/dask/README.rst

 |Build Status| |Coverage| |Doc Status| |Gitter| |Version Status|

 *Dask is a flexible parallel computing library for analytic computing.*

+See documentation_ for more information.

 Sneak Peek